 We fell in madly in love with Ahlem.
 Ahlem Manai-Platt is the designer, and she designs and produces entirely in France.
 A series of their frames showcase beautiful filigree inspried by the Bauhaus movement.
 We are always a sucker for vintage art inspiration.
 The temples have a spliced design at the ear piece that allows for a vintage zyl dot to be inserted to further add interest to these unique pieces.
 The Mazzuchhelli zyls are rich and luxurious and their metal series has the most flawless rose gold coloration I have ever seen.
 Another area that set them a part to me was the treatment of their lenses.
 Ahlem exercises great care in the choice of lens for her frames.
 Look for Ahlem at Eclectic Eye soon.

-Every year, we meet with Francis Klein in NYC at The Loft.
+Every year at the International Vision Expo, we meet with Francis Klein in NYC at The Loft.
 Dixie, our rep, only makes it to see us once per year from France, so it’s imperative that we spend some time with them in NYC viewing their new limited pieces and placing a replenishment order for our store.
 This order typically takes a few months to receive, as it is all produced individually based on our color, stones and etching selections.
 It is all customizable and heavily influenced by 1950s eyewear reproductions.
 It is all zyl with some of the most exclusively sourced materials in the world.
 Francis Klein pieces are sparkly with Swarovski crystals and other gem stones and transport you to an over-the-top wow space and are exclusively offered by Eclectic Eye in the Greater Memphis area.
 It’s great to spend time with the Francis Klein family in New York once a year and work on my French with the sisters as well.